oncorai/ezapt/GETTING_STARTED.md

-# Getting Started with EzApt
+# Getting Started with RentDeals

 ## Your MVP is Ready! 🎉